-Interest Expense-Interest expense decreased to \$8.6 million in the first quarter of 2021 from \$9.7 million in the first quarter of 2020 primarily due to lower average interest rates and lower average balances on variable-rate indebtedness in 2021.
+Interest Expense - Interest expense of \$8.7 million in the second quarter of 2021 was comparable to interest expense of \$8.8 million in the second quarter of 2020 and decreased to \$17.3 million in the first six months of 2021 from \$18.5 million in the first six months of 2020 primarily due to lower average interest rates and lower average balances on variable-rate indebtedness in 2021.

-We expect interest expense will continue to be lower in the remainder of 2021 as compared to 2020 due to lower average rates and average balances.
+We expect interest expense will continue to be lower in the remainder of 2021 as compared to 2020 due to lower average balances.

-Provision for Income Taxes- We recognized an income tax expense of \$8.0 million in the first quarter of 2021 compared to \$11.4 million in the first quarter of 2020.
-The decrease is primarily due to lower income from operations in the first quarter 2021.
-Our earnings are subject to income tax in various U.S. and non-U.S. jurisdictions, and the income tax rates applicable to the pre-tax earnings (losses) of our non-U.S. operations are generally higher than the income tax rates applicable to our U.S. operations.
-Excluding the effect of any increase or decrease in our deferred income tax asset valuation allowance or changes in our reserve for uncertain tax positions, we would generally expect our overall effective tax rate to be higher than the U.S. federal statutory tax rate of 21% primarily because of our non-U.S. operations.
+Provision for Income Taxes - We recognized income tax expense of \$10.3 million in the second quarter of 2021 compared to income tax expense of \$21.2 million in the second quarter of 2020 and \$18.3 million in the first six months of 2021 compared to \$32.6 million in the first six months of 2020.
+The decrease in both periods is primarily due to higher amounts recognized for global intangible low-tax income (GILTI) in 2020 due to limitations on related deductions and tax credits and an increase in the valuation allowance in 2020 for the nondeductible amount of business interest expense carryforward not expected to be fully utilized under the more-likely-than-not recognition criteria.
+For interim financial reporting purposes, we apply an estimated annual effective tax rate in determining our provision for income taxes and in 2020 our estimated annual effective tax rate was significantly impacted due to the effects of GILTI and the increase to the valuation allowance relative to our earnings.
+Our earnings are subject to income tax in various U.S. and non-U.S. jurisdictions, and the income tax rates applicable to the pre-tax earnings (losses) of our non-U.S. operations are generally higher than the income tax rates applicable to our estimate any deferred income tax asset valuation allowance or changes in our reserve for uncertain tax positions, we would generally expect our overall effective tax rate to be higher than the U.S. federal statutory tax rate of 21% primarily because of our non-U.S. operations.

 We recognize deferred income taxes with respect to the excess of the financial reporting carrying amount over the income tax basis of our direct investment in Kronos common stock because the exemption under GAAP to avoid such recognition of deferred income taxes is not available to us.
 At December 31, 2020, we had recognized a deferred income tax liability with respect to our direct investment in Kronos of \$35.5 million.
-There is a maximum amount (or cap) of such deferred income taxes we are required to recognize with respect to our direct investment in Kronos.
-The maximum amount of such deferred income tax benefit with respect to our direct investment in Kronos of \$.1 million.
-During the first quarter of 2021, we recognized a non-cash deferred income tax benefit with respect to our direct investment in Kronos of \$.1 million for the decrease in the deferred income taxes of the financial reporting carrying amount over the income tax basis of our direct investment in Kronos common stock, to the extent such reduction related to our equity in Kronos' net income during such period.
-We recognized a similar deferred income tax expense of \$.2 million in the first quarter of 2020.
+There is a maximum amount (or cap) of such deferred income taxes we are required to recognized (the cap) is \$155.4 million.
+During the first six months of 2021, we recognized a non-cash deferred income tax benefit with respect to our direct investment in Kronos of \$.1 million for the decrease in the deferred income taxes of the financial reporting carrying amount over the income tax basis of our direct investment in Kronos common stock, to the extent such reduction related to our equity in Kronos' net income during such period.
+We recognized a similar deferred income tax expense of \$4.4 million in the first six months of 2020.
 A portion of the net change with respect to the excess of the financial reporting carrying amount over the income tax basis of our direct investment in Kronos' other comprehensive income (loss) items, and the amounts allocated to other comprehensive income (loss) items includes amounts related to our equity in Kronos' other comprehensive income (loss) items.